jonhnet/sonde-search/website/frontend/notifier/index.md

 receive sites are nearby and the terrain or other obstructions (e.g., buildings) between the sonde and nearby receivers.
-The more receivers there are in strategic locations, the more likely it is that sondes will be have better low-altitude tracking.
+The more receivers there are in strategic locations, the more likely it is that sondes will get tracked to lower altitudes.
 If you want better tracking, the best way is to [set up your own receive site](https://github.com/projecthorus/radiosonde_auto_rx/wiki)!

 ### Ground Receptions

 Occasionally, if you're very lucky, a sonde will be within earshot of a receive site all the way to the ground!
 This is an exciting situation because it means there's *no* error in the sonde's location.
-Since we've gotten its GPS coordinates while it was sitting on the ground, we know exactly where it is -- we can just go pick it up!
+Since we've gotten its GPS coordinates while it was sitting on the ground, we know exactly where it is---we can just go pick it up!

 The notifier detects ground receptions when the last data points reported by a receive site indicate the sonde's vertical and horizontal velocities are both